 Get started and enroll today!

-University of San Diego School of Law is a State Bar of California approved provider of MCLE and Legal Specialization in Taxation Law credits and certifies that this activity is approved for 4.0 hours of general MCLE and 4.0 hours of Legal Specialization in Taxation Law.
+Number of Units: The University of San Diego School of Law is a State Bar of California-approved provider of MCLE and Legal Specialization in Taxation Law credits and certifies that this event is approved for 7.25 hours of general MCLE credit and 7.25 hours of Legal Specialization in Taxation Law credit.

 Instructor: John I. Forry, JD, is the Director of Tax Programs and Professor-in-Residence, University of San Diego School of Law.
 As director of tax programs, Forry oversees the LLM in Taxation program and leads efforts to expand the reach and reputation of other tax programs at USD School of Law, including continuing education programs and established events.
 Forry also teaches graduate-level courses in international finance and taxation.
 Forry received his JD from Harvard Law School.

 Who Should Attend: Tax attorneys, CPA’s, Enrolled Agents, or any individual responsible for managing or overseeing a firm’s tax practice.